raaum/boilerplate-api/README.md

 LoopBack has an awesome built-in client tool called LoopBack API Explorer, which can be used as a client for testing REST API calls.

 API Explorer allows you to select any of the exposed methods, and then see corresponding model schema in the bottom right corner.
 In the data text area, it is possible to write a custom HTTP request.
-Once the request is filled in, click the “Try it out” button, and the server’s response will be displayed below.
+Once the request is filled in, click the “Try it out” button, and the server’s response will be displayed.

 ##Detailed Test Instructions:
 - In a separate window, start MongoDB with:`$ mongod`
 - Run the application with: `$ node .`
 - In your browser, go to: `http://localhost:3000/explorer/`
-- You'll see an administrative page for the StrongLoop API Explorer, which is intuitive enought for novices to figure out.
+- You'll see an administrative page for the StrongLoop API Explorer, which is intuitive enough for novices to figure out.
 - Select any of the exposed methods, and the corresponding model schema will be displayed in the bottom right corner.
 - In the data text area, it is possible to write a custom HTTP request.
 - Once the request is filled in, click the “Try it out” button